 Excessive absenteeism occurs when a student misses so many days of school that his or her educational growth suffers.
-If any student has accumulated a total of ten (excused or unexcused) absences per quarter, the school shall take the following steps:
+If any student has accumulated a total of ten (excused or unexcused) absences per quarter, the school will follow up with the family and discuss the next steps.
+Excessive absenteeism will be reported to the County Attorney's office once a student is absent for more than 20 days.